appsmithorg/appsmith/.github/pull_request_template.md

 > If you modify the content in this section, you are likely to disrupt the CI result for your PR.

 <!-- end of auto-generated comment: Cypress test results  -->

+## Communication
+Should the DevRel and Marketing teams inform users about this change?
+- [ ] Yes
+- [ ] No